NanTheBeast/LX-miR_Design/README.md

 * [Pandas](http://pandas.pydata.org/) - dataframes
 * [Paramiko](http://www.paramiko.org/) - SSH connection
 * [PyODBC](https://github.com/mkleehammer/pyodbc) - connects to MSSQL database
+* [RNAfold](http://www.tbi.univie.ac.at/RNA/) - RNA secondary structure prediction
 * [SciPy](https://www.scipy.org/) - scientific computing functions
 * [SSHTunnel](https://pypi.python.org/pypi/sshtunnel) - SSH tunnel

 ## Database Summary

-The code in this repository will create a database with 5 tables.
+The code in this repository will create a database with 6 tables.
 Below is a summary of this database.

 The <b>PrimaryMicroRNA</b> table contains information about all 1881 human primary microRNAs.
 The PriID is the accession number for the miRNA and is the <a href="http://www.tutorialspoint.com/sql/sql-primary-key.htm">primary key</a> for this table.
 The chromosome on which the primary miRNA is located is stored as 1-22 or X or Y. The StemloopSeq contains the DNA sequence of the stemloop as anotated in <a href="http://www.mirbase.org/">miRBase</a>.
 The LongSeq is the stemloop sequence plus an additional 20 bp on either side, which allows for all sgRNA with cutting sites in the stemloop to be identified.
 The RNAfold dot bracket structure of the stemloop sequence is also provided, which helps determine where in the stemloop the sgRNA will cleave.
 The miRNA family name is provided if the primary miRNA is known to be part of a miRNA family.
 The HighConfidence variable is a 'T' if the primary miRNA is considered high confidence (see <a href="http://www.mirbase.org/blog/2014/07/high-confidence-mirna-set-available-for-mirbase-21/">this blog post</a> and <a href="http://nar.oxfordjournals.org/content/42/D1/D68.full">this paper</a> for more about the high confidence anotation).